Guideline-informed estimates.

 A complete free hydration platform — personalized, trackable, and available in liters, ounces, and cups.

-Based on WHO and ACSM guidelines.
-Accounts for weight, age, gender, activity level, climate, and exercise duration for a precise daily water requirement calculation.
+Informed by WHO and ACSM hydration guidelines.
+Accounts for weight, age, gender, activity level, climate, and exercise duration to produce a personalized daily hydration estimate.

 Not just a number — a full 8-slot plan from 7am to 10pm so you know exactly when to drink your recommended daily water intake throughout the day.

-Adds 500ml per 30 minutes of exercise — matching ACSM evidence-based guidelines for athletes and active individuals who need more water daily.
+Adds approximately 500ml per 30 minutes of exercise — based on ACSM hydration guidelines as a general starting point for active individuals.

 Log every glass and build hydration streaks.
 Your daily water intake data is saved locally — no account needed.
 Works as a full-featured hydration tracker.